 Similar to air leaks, running at excessively high pressures results in shortened compressor and component life, along with increased maintenance and repair costs.
 Increased pressures also result in increased heat, which can significantly shorten the life of compressor lubricants, requiring frequent oil changes.
 (For every 2-psi reduction in operating pressure, there's about a 1% increase in efficiency.)

 To get the most out of your compressor, make sure that intake air filters are routinely replaced and that all induction air piping and manifolds are tight and leak-free.
 Periodic white-glove inspections of all induction-piping surfaces should be performed to validate that internal surfaces are maintained dust-free.
 The source of any dirt or deposits found should be immediately traced back to the point of origin and repaired.
-MT
+LMT

 Many compressor manufacturers offer their own line of lubricants.
 These are often supplied under private-label agreements with lubricant manufacturers and blenders.
 These products are engineered to promote optimal equipment performance, as well as to be compatible with the materials used for internal components like seals and hoses.